Mr4k/blog/content/texture-optimization.md

 Summary: Adventures in learning to profile and optimize.

 **Background**
-Near the end of 2019 I stumbled across this [talk](https://www.youtube.com/watch?v=fMbK7PYQux4&t=6m57s) by [Anastasia Opara](https://www.anastasiaopara.com/).
+Near the end of 2019 I stumbled across this [talk](https://www.youtube.com/watch?v=fMbK7PYQux4&t=6m57s) by procedural generation researcher [Anastasia Opara](https://www.anastasiaopara.com/).
 In the talk she presents a novel algorithm for example based texture synthesis.
 The goal of example based texture synthesis is to take one or more example textures and synthesize a new visually similar output texture.

 Here's an example from the project README:
   <p align="center">